 The next book we’re reading is The Garden of Small Beginnings by Abbi Waxman.
-Our discussion will be on Tuesday, March 17th at 6:30 pm.
+Date to be determined.

 Have a good book suggestion for a future meeting?
 Come join us!
 We’re always looking for new ideas.